 - Bundled services starting at $3500

 Many companies are used to budgeting a certain amount of money each quarter for advertising and writing and often are used to updating or creating new white papers each year.

 How to tell if a company really needs a white paper for their business or product

 White papers work best when the firm is selling something that’s new, complex, or expensive.
-People are motivated to read a white paper when something big is at stake.
+It motivates people to read a white paper when something big is at stake.

-If you it is consumer-based business selling something that’s lower stakes, the customers are not going to take the time to read a white paper.
+If it is a consumer-based business selling something that’s lower stakes, the customers will not take the time to read a white paper.
 Give them shorter, scannable data instead.
-Even if what is offered is a large-ticket item, a brochure with technical details would be a more logical approach to the end of a sales funnel than a white paper for a consumer product.
+Even if what they offer is a large-ticket item, a brochure with technical details would be a more logical approach to the end of a sales funnel than a white paper for a consumer product.

 Uses for white papers

 Most B2B companies use white papers and special reports to reach businesses and decision-makers who want to understand an issue, solve a problem, or gather information about a large purchase, service, or methodology.

 Two out of three decision-makers within companies read white papers to follow the latest trends in their industry.
-White papers are used to compare different but similar products and gather information to justify a large expenditure or detailed new methodology.
+White papers are used to compare different but similar products and gather information to justify a large expenditure or detailed new method.
 White papers are also useful for businesses that are building a list of resources and vendors.

 To reach B2B peers

 Government agencies, non-profits, and educational institutes use white papers.
 Only about 10% of B2C companies use white papers.

-White papers are usually not appropriate for consumer-based companies because a white paper is not an emotional piece of sales copy but an in-depth essay about a product, service, technology, or methodology.
+White papers are usually not appropriate for consumer-based companies because a white paper is not an emotional piece of sales copy but an in-depth essay about a product, service, technology, or method.

-White papers are strong on logic, facts, impeccably statistics, and quotes from industry opinion-makers.
+White papers are strong on logic, facts, impeccable statistics, and quotes from industry opinion-makers.
 White papers are dignified, substantial, and informational rather than flashy or salesy.